xjmusic/xjmusic/README.md

 There is a MySQL dump of a complete example database, for quickly bootstrapping a dev environment.
 This file is located in the root of the project, at **example-database.sql**

-Load the example database into `mysql01xj1`:
+Load the example database into `mysql01xj1` using the port forwarding from local port 3300 (to Docker Mysql container port 3306).
+There's a convenience script to do this:

-    mysql -uroot -hmysql01xj1 -e"drop database if exists xj; create database xj;" mysql -uroot -hmysql01xj1 xj < example-database.sql

-There's a convenience script to do this, that requires only the mysql host as input:

     bin/mysql-reset

+It's also necessary to have a local MySQL server running (separate from Docker `mysql01xj1`), which Maven uses during the build process.
+It will be necessary to have local root access with no password.

+Connect to your local MySQL server with root access and no password:

+    mysql -u root

+You will need to create two databases in your local MySQL server, `xj` and `xj_test`:

+    create database xj;
+    create database xj_test;

 *note that the latest codebase may run migrations on top of that ^^^, and of course it had better pass checksum ;)*

 ## Docs

 When logged into the UI, visit the "Docs" section in the top nav.

 This is an interface for documents that are actually generated from source code when the project is compiled.

 This mechanism allows for documents tracked to the version of the source code to be made available with permissions only to logged-in users.